shiningflash/Competitive-Programming-Resources/Choose_Language.md

 Language to be used for Competitive Programming
 ===============================================

-This is a question asked quite often as in which language should be preferred to be efficient in competitive programming.
+This is a question asked quite often as in which language should be preferred to be efficient in `competitive programming`.
 It is something one should not worry about as what matters is the logic not the language.
 Most of the languages are more or less same, but till now the most proffered language is `C++` and here are the reasons.

 ---------------